dhis2/dhis2-docs/src/commonmark/en/content/implementation/dhis2-documentation-guide.md

 1. Make sure you have git installed.

-2. On Windows systems, visit <https://github.com/dhis2/dhis2-markdown-docs> and press "Clone in Desktop".
-If you are using the command line, just type `git clone git@github.com:dhis2/dhis2docs.git`
+2. On Windows systems, visit <https://github.com/dhis2/dhis2-docs> and press "Clone in Desktop".
+If you are using the command line, just type `git clone git@github.com:dhis2/dhis2-docs.git`

 3. The download process should start and all the documentation source files will be downloaded to the folder that you specified.

-4. The DHIS 2 documents depend on other branches for their documentation.
-Be sure to keep these these up to date as well.
-When you build the documentation, the necessary sub-modules will be downloaded automatically as part of the build process ,if you have not already done so.

-5. Once you have the source, be sure to create your own branch for editing.
+4. Once you have the source, be sure to create your own branch for editing.
 Simply execute` git checkout -b mybranch` where *mybranch* is the name of the branch you wish to create.